mcdemarco/the-new-kitchen-cookbook/poultry/roasted.md

-# Roasted Whole Chicken
+# Roasted Whole Bird

+## Chicken

 I roast chicken according to the 1942 Good Housekeeping Cookbook: 50 minutes per pound at 325°, oiled and covered with cheesecloth (or just the oil, if you don't mind spattering the whole oven with chicken grease).
 Cut out 7 minutes per pound for chickens over 4 lbs., and 14 per pound for chickens over 5 lbs.

-You're supposed to use a wire rack in the roasting pan; I sometimes use a broiler pan.
+You're supposed to use a wire rack in the roasting pan; I sometimes use a broiler pan or nothing instead.

+## Turkey

+I roast turkey according to [Wegman's directions](https://www.wegmans.com/products/kosher/kosher-meat/turkey/turkey.html): 3 1/2 hours for a 12 lb. turkey, which actually turned out to be 3 3/4 hours for a 12 1/4 lb. turkey, but it was fine.
+(The Good Housekeeping rule is 20 minutes per pound at 300°.)
+Let sit 20 minutes.

+I stick a quartered onion in the middle instead of stuffing the bird (add 50 minutes for actual stuffing), but still tie up the legs and tail.
+You can rub the skin with oil and cover the bird with cheesecloth as for chicken.

+To make gravy, toast in 2--3 T. flour (or more, depending on the dripping quantity or the availability of broth) in a saucepan.
+Pour out someplace safe, then strain the oil off the top of the drippings into the pan, heat as necessary, and whisk in the flour for a minute or two.
+Add remaining drippings along with some broth or water for extra gravy.

 ## Variants